studiographene/nodejs-ci/README.md

 # nodejs-ci

 CI scans workflows for NodeJS based projects.
-Following is the sample code of the CI pipeline

 ## How To Use: